quay/clair/README.md

 - *Detector* - a Go package that identifies the content, *namespaces* and *features* from a *layer*
 - *Namespace* - a context around *features* and *vulnerabilities* (e.g. an operating system)
 - *Feature* - anything that when present could be an indication of a *vulnerability* (e.g. the presence of a file or an installed software package)
-- *Fetcher* - a Go package that tracks an upstream vulnerability database and imports them into Clair
+- *Vulnerability Updater* - a Go package that tracks upstream vulnerability data and imports them into Clair
+- *Vulnerability Metadata Appender* - a Go package that tracks upstream vulnerability metadata and appends them into vulnerabilities managed by Clair

 ### Vulnerability Analysis